Pump Action Grip Handle

 Working pressure: 40-170 psi

 Silicone hose for high temperature

-Common Questions & Answers
+Common Questions & Answers, Troubleshoot Guide

 If you are experiencing air bubbles mixed in with the brake fluid, there is a possibility that the system is not air tight.

 Air can leaked in through the threads of the bleeder valve during operation.
-The solution is to put Teflon Tape or thread sealant on the threads of the bleeder valve.
+The solution is to put Teflon Tape or PTFE thread sealant on the threads of the bleeder valve.
 This will create an air tight environment for the vacuum bleeder to work properly.

-You will need an air compressor with 2 CFM
+You will need an air compressor with a minimum of 2CFM.

 Refer to your owners manual, most caps on the reservoir has it printed.
 Many vehicles call for either D.O.T.
 3 or D.O.T.
 4 fluid.
 D.O.T.
 5 is now available, too; it’s a great improvement because it doesn’t eat paint or absorb moisture.
 The downside is that because D.O.T.
 5 doesn’t absorb it, water that gets into your brake system can form little pools that can corrode your brakes.

-|CP21029||Vacuum Brake Bleeder Kit||3.5|
+Vacuum Brake Bleeder

 |CP21029-HC||3.3 ft Replacement Hose||3.30||0.15|